 Curiosity is everything when you’re looking for a VC.
 If the VC has no inclination towards learning new things and thinking out of the box, then they ought not to be a VC.

 New founders bring forth ideas that are sometimes wow.
 Investing in the venture not only brings a VC the essentials of marketing; but also the opportunity to learn and create.

 Of course, expertise is important when looking for a VC.
 It is this expertise will lead them to develop effective strategies for growing the startup they have invested in.

 Any experience they receive from investing can, in turn, be used elsewhere.
 This can even help them not be led astray as this knowledge would make them aware of where to invest.

-If a person with a good amount in their bank accounts has the genuine will to welcome new ideas, they can be a very well-established VC.
+If a person with a good amount in their bank accounts also has the genuine will to welcome new ideas, they can be a very well-established VC.

-A passion to work alongside the entrepreneur is a necessary quality for the emerging venture capitalist.
+The passion to work alongside the entrepreneur is a necessary quality for the emerging venture capitalist.

 Dedicating the required time to what matters will take the venture to successful heights.

 Maintaining a flourishing network of relationships is as necessary for a new VC as it is for the startup.

 What good would a VC be if they cannot provide relevant consensus?